 Death DIY is a 5 minute documentary produced by University of Oregon film students.
 It portrays a home funeral.
-This film features Nancy Ward, member of the End of Life Care Collaborative.

 Stephen Jenkinson-The founder of Orphan Wisdom.
 Author of the book Die Wise.

 Caitlin Doughty visits Recompose in Washington state to educate us about natural organic reduction, also known as human composting.